pshabunia/notes/book-effective-python/7_concurrency_and_parallelism.md

 # Chapter 6.
 Concurrency and Parallelism

 * Concurrency: tasks > executors.
 Tasks interleaved and interrupted.
 * Parallelism: 1 < tasks <= executors.
-Tasks independent and simultaneous.
+Tasks isolated and simultaneous.

 ## Item 52: Use `subprocess` to Manage Child Processes